 2. Paying in your funds

-If Full and Final Settlements is a good option for you, we’ll let you know we think it’s worth CAP negotiating this on your behalf.
+If Full and Final Settlements is a good option for you, we’ll let you know if we think it’s worth CAP negotiating this on your behalf.

 For debts that involve taking out credit (e.g. loans, credit cards, etc) we’ll agree with you an amount from a lump sum that you will pay into your CAP Plan, which we will use to pay Full and Final Settlements once agreed with your creditors.
 We may also need you to send us documents that show where your lump sum has come from.